TimNatal1887/RecipEATS-Project/README.md

 The `About component` simply links the go-to information for the **About Us** page that informs any user on the make-up and contact info about our group, Heaven Seven -- 4 creators of the **recipEATS!** site/app.

 `Landing` Component
-For the `Landing component` page, this is your first stop as a user.
-From this page, there's a 'carousel' medley of images, each one if clicked on, takes you to the more detailed page displaying the various recipes we provide for you.
+For the `Landing component`, this is your first stop on our page as a user.
+From this Landing page, there's a 'carousel' medley of images, each one if clicked on, takes you to the more detailed list of Recipes page, displaying our various recipes and dishes.

 `Carousel` Component
-The `Carousel component` is one that
+The `Carousel component` is to grab the user's attention with the imagery of 3 different recipe dishes, making the app more appealing and engaging.

 `Recipe` Component
-The `Recipe component` is the .
+The `Recipe component` is to display the details for individual recipes, for the user to add feedback and reviews, including 1-5 star ratings, country of origin, whether it's vegan, vegetarian or gluten-free, and is a huge part of the app, which for us, must have an inclusion of community.

 `Recipes` Component
-The `Recipes component` -- not to mixed up with the above 'Recipe' component, displays every single detail available per recipe: reviews, ingredients, different recipes, and is a breakdown of these details once the user clicks on each recipe.
+The `Recipes component` -- not to mixed up with the above 'Recipe' component, displays every recipe available, broken down by dish image, dish name and of course the recipe's list of ingredients.

 `Header` Component
 The `Header component` is up top, as its name suggests, on the landing page.
-It's the simplest component, carrying our header display title.
+It's the simplest component, carrying our *recipEATS!* title/link and our 'About Us' link.

 `ReviewsForm` Component
 The `ReviewsForm` holds a separate file for each fetch.
-For the two functions, a fetch grabs all the recipe data, and another fetch grabs one recipe based on the ID.
+For the two functions, one fetch grabs all the recipe data, and another fetch grabs one recipe based on the ID.

 `RecipeDetails` Component
-Our `RecipeDetails component` gives the user a taste of some very entertaining details about the recipe.
-From their 'country of origin' to 'Spice Level' and from 'Meal Prep' time to  giving the user the option to 'Add review'.
+Our `RecipeDetails component` works hand-in-hand with the `Recipes` component to give the user a taste of some very entertaining details about the recipe.
+From their 'country of origin' to 'Spice Level', and from 'Meal Prep' time to  giving the user the option to even 'Add review'.

 ### Routing
 We used (5) Routes for the following files below: